Distinct Count System

 Purpose

-To ensure access to early care and education services and for the services themselves to be equitable and effective in meeting the needs of children and families, the Kansas Early Childhood Data Trust will be working with state agencies and several data systems to identify the distinct number of children being served in programs at the state and local level.
+To ensure access to early care and education services and for the services themselves to be accessible by all and effective in meeting the needs of children and families, the Kansas Early Childhood Data Trust is working with state agencies and several data systems to identify the distinct number of children being served in programs at the state and local level.

 Explore the interactive data dashboard